 Greater New Haven Clean Cities Coalition

-The Greater New Haven Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Greater New Haven Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: October 05, 1995

 - Population: 3,605,944 (based on 2021 Census estimate)

 - Local/Regional Service Area: Counties (including tribal lands): New Haven, Middlesex, New London